Why you should travel outside your comfort zone

 A few years earlier

-Let me take you back to 2012.
+Let me take you back a few years ago.
 My cousin had been living in Seville, Spain for a few months, when he suggested I visit him and his girlfriend.

 With Seville a 2-hour plane ride away, I decided to visit during feria (a spring fair after Easter).
 The trip was a few months away, so I told him my dates and thought nothing more about it.